ammar-mansuri/safencrypt/Readme.md

 Option#2:

-Place the provided SafEncrypt JAR directly as a library in your project.
+Place the provided 'safencrypt-1.0-SNAPSHOT.jar' JAR directly as a library in your project.

 IntelliJ: https://www.jetbrains.com/help/idea/working-with-module-dependencies.html